mbloch/mapshaper/docs/development/buffer-line-notes.md

      ring per path (left side + cap + reversed right side + cap), with concave joins emitted inline as reversed arcs.
-This is 4-6x faster than per-section rings because the dissolve's cost is driven by the number of overlapping rings it must mosaic (`no-outline` restores the old construction).
+This is 4-6x faster than per-section rings because the dissolve's cost is driven by the number of overlapping rings it must mosaic.
    - **One-sided buffers** default to the **winding fill** with dip-to-vertex concave joins and no lobe-removal/audit pass (see "One-sided buffers" below); this supersedes the per-section + audit path for `left`/`right`.